echu18/work_schedule/README.md

 Work Schedule is a demo project that displays technicians' work order schedules all on one calendar view.

-It was built using Ruby on Rails, PostgreSQL, JavaScript, React (+ React-tooltip, React-big-calendar, React-csv-reader), HTML/CSS.
+Built with Ruby on Rails, PostgreSQL, JavaScript, React, HTML/CSS.

 ---